History of the Russian Navy: Navy under Anna of Russia (1730–1740)

 The total number of battleships grow from 7 to 27.
 The total gunpower of the fleet also grow rapidly.

+Under Peter the Great, Vitus Bering had been hired and tasked to search for a route to America from Kamchatka.
+Empress Anna subsequently put Bering in charge of the five Great Northern Expeditions, from 1733 to 1742.
+Thousands of kilometers of the coast from the White Sea to Anadyr were mapped for the first time.

 In August 1732, a historic decision was made to restore the port of Arkhangelsk (closed in 1722) and the military shipbuilding in Solombala, which played a huge role in the development of fleet and shipbuilding.
 The Solombala Shipyard became the second main construction base of Baltic fleet and became operational in 1734.
 During the reign of Empress Anna († 1740), 52% of all Baltic fleet ships were built in Solombala shipyard and later during the reign of Empress Elizabeth, 64% of the ship were built in Saint Petersburg.

 The restoration of Arkhangelsk shipyard made it possible to quickly deploy the construction of a large number of ships at once.
-The Arkhangelsk shipyard became in fact the main shipbuilding base of the baltic fleet.
+The Arkhangelsk shipyard became in fact the main shipbuilding base of the Baltic fleet.
 The availability of skilled labours, the shorter delivery times and its better organisation led to the fact that the cost and construction time of the ships in Arkhangelsk were less than in St. Petersburg.

-In 1734, during the War of the Polish Succession, the Russian fleet under the command of Thomas Gordon set for the Siege of Danzig.
-His commanded fleet consisted of 14 battleships, 5 frigates and 46 small vessels.
+In 1734, during the War of the Polish Succession (1733–35), the Russian fleet (which included the 100-gun first-rate ship Peter I & II and the 32-gun frigates Russia and Mitau) under Thomas Gordon proved instrumental in deciding the Siege of Danzig in Russia's favor.
+Although the Mitau was captured by the French Navy, French intervention in the war failed to prevent the fall of the city to the Russians.
+The French lost the frigate Brilliant and the Russians were successful in ensuring that their claimant, August III, ascended to the Polish throne.

 Despite the decline of the shipbuilding program due to War with the Ottomans (1735–1739), when the Dnieper and the Azov flotillas were in heavy construction under the reign of Empress Anna there was certain progress in the Russian fleet.
 After the end of the war with Turkey, the Admiralty resumed intensive fleet construction as soon as possible.